cvpcs/kmsg_log/README.md

 to it to the kernel ring buffer (kmsg/dmesg).
 The only manipulation performed is that empty lines are not sent to the buffer.

-The purpose for this tool is for cases where you wish to use the kernel ring buffer as your system log.
-Specifically this may be the case in and initramfs, where it would be useful to dump logging messages into kmsg for reading later, as the initramfs filesystem becomes unavailable after boot.
+The purpose for this module is for cases where you wish to use the kernel ring buffer as your system log.
+Specifically this may be the case in an initramfs, where it would be useful to dump logging messages into kmsg for reading later, as the initramfs filesystem becomes unavailable after boot.